What is ITIL Service Strategy, and how does it work?

 Charging

 Charging is the process of charging consumers based on the services they use.
-It includes the development of rates as well as the implementation of a chargeback system that accounts for the cost and value of each service delivered.
+It includes the development of rates as well as the implementation of a chargeback system that accounts for the cost and value of each service delivered. - Service portfolio management (also known as service portfolio management).

 Service portfolio management (SPM) keeps track of all of the services that are in the works and oversees them from beginning to end.
 The purpose of service portfolio management (SPM) is to guarantee that each service is consistent with your service management strategy as well as your corporate objectives.